Image by AK Foto for Big Stock

 - How Google Plus can help nonprofits connect with supporters (Socialbrite)

 John Haydon delivers social web strategy solutions for “the quick, the smart, and the slightly manic.”
 Curious?
-Then connect up: Contact John by email, see his profile page, visit the John Haydon blog, follow him on Twitter and Google Plus or leave a comment.
+Then visit the John Haydon blog, follow him on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.